dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **New behavior**

-Value generators are now called when the entity state is changed from Detached to Unchanged, Updated or Deleted and the property contains the default values.
+Value generators are now called when the entity state is changed from Detached to Unchanged, Updated, or Deleted and the property contains the default values.

 **Why**